a-endari/A.E.L.L.A/docs/CONTRIBUTING.md

 ## Recognition

 All contributors will be recognized in the README.
-Thank you for helping make A.E.L.L.A. better! 🎉
+Thank you for helping make AELLA better! 🎉